ydirson/gl-streaming/USAGE.md

 ### GLS_USE_SRVSIZE
 - Use server window size instead of X Window size.
 - Disabled by default.
-- This is enabled if USE_X11 is not enabled.
+- Only meaningful if USE_X11 is enabled.
-- May useful for fixing draw size bugs.
+- May be useful to disable scaling of rendering to server window size.

 # Environment variable on launch
 ## Server